juliusarolovitch/juliusarolovitch/README.md

 - 👋 Hi, I’m @juliusarolovitch
 - 👀 I’m interested in biomedical technologies and mobile app development.
-- 🌱 I’m currently learning Kotlin, Swift, Python, and JS.
+- 🌱 I’m currently learning Java, Kotlin, Swift, Python, and JS.
 - 💞️ I’m looking to collaborate on any Health-tech, Fin-tech, or other open-ended hackathons.
 - 📫 How to reach me: julius.arolovitch@gmail.com